WICG/turtledove/FLEDGE.md

 The `report_win()` function's reporting happens by calling browser-provided aggregate reporting APIs or, temporarily, directly calling network APIs.

 Ads often need to report on events that happen once the ad is rendered.
 One common example is reporting on whether an ad became viewable on-screen.
 We will need a communications channel to allow the publisher page or the Fenced Frame to pass such information into the worklet responsible for reporting.
 Some additional design work is needed here.
+The channel hould be able to pass this data to all trusted and publisher-approved parties.

 #### 5.3 Losing Bidder Reporting